cms-opendata-education/HST-2018/README.md

 <br/>
 <br/>

-## High School Level Task using smartphone data recorded with the phyphox app & Jupyter notebooks
+## High School Level Task using smartphone data recorded with phyphox app & Jupyter notebooks
 <br/>
 You can run these notebooks in binder by using the link below.
 Refer to the teachers' guide document for further details.